bryantChhun/BayLabs/README.md

 		/images
 		/masks

-Running image preprocessing can take as long as 30 minutes PER MASK.
+Running image preprocessing can take some time depending on the number of masks.

 # Training models